 Meanwhile, heat a drizzle of oil in a large frying pan on medium-high heat.

-Once the oil is hot, add the bacon lardons.
-Stir-fry until golden, 4-5 mins, then transfer to a bowl and set aside.
+Once the oil is hot, lay in the bacon rashers and fry until crispy and brown, 3-4 mins on each side.
+Transfer to a plate lined with kitchen paper.
 IMPORTANT: Wash your hands and equipment after handling raw meat.
 Cook bacon thoroughly.

 Crack the egg (see pantry for amount) into a medium bowl and whisk.
-Put the breadcrumbs into another bowl and season with the salt for the breadcrumbs (see pantry for amount) and pepper.
+Put the breadcrumbs into another bowl and season with the salt (see pantry for amount) and pepper.

 Season the chicken, then dip it into the egg and then the breadcrumbs, ensuring it's completely coated.
 Transfer to a clean plate.
 IMPORTANT: Wash your hands and equipment after handling raw chicken and its packaging and discard any excess egg.

 Return the frying pan to high heat with enough oil to coat the bottom of the pan.
 TIP: You want the oil to be hot so the chicken fries properly - heat for 2-3 mins before you add the chicken.

 Once hot, carefully lay in the chicken.
 Reduce the heat to medium-high and fry until golden-brown and cooked through, 10-12 mins total.
 Turn every 2-3 mins and adjust the heat if necessary.
 IMPORTANT: The chicken is cooked when no longer pink in the middle.

 Once cooked, transfer to a plate lined with kitchen paper.

 In a medium saucepan, add the water for the sauce (see pantry for amount) and two thirds of the cider vinegar.
 Place the pan on medium-high heat and bring to a boil.
 Simmer until reduced by half, 2-3 mins.